AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-workspace.md

 ## Catalog {#catalog}

 The **[!UICONTROL Catalog]** tab displays a list of all destinations offered by Adobe, that you can send data to.

+Use the search functionality on the page to locate a specific destination or filter destinations using the **[!UICONTROL Categories]** control.

 Select a destination in the catalog to open the right rail.
-Here, you can set up a connection to the destination (**Connect destination**) or learn more detailed information about each destination by viewing the documentation (**View documentation**).
+Here, you can set up a connection to the destination (**Connect destination**), view existing destination connections (**Browse destinations**) or learn more detailed information about each destination by viewing the documentation (**View documentation**).

 ![Destination catalog options](/help/rtcdp/destinations/assets/destination-ui-catalog-options.png)